csr632/react-svs/README.md

 #### initialState

 This parameter is used to init the Provider component's state.
-Also, this parameter decides the type of state.
-React-Svs will use this type info to infer the type of many value.
+Also, this parameter decides the type of state. react-svs will use this type info to infer the type of many value.

 When defining the service class, you can use `this.providerState` to get the current state of Provider and you can use `this.setProviderState` to update the state.
 The usage of `this.setProviderState` is same as [setState](https://reactjs.org/docs/react-component.html#setstate) of normal React component.